Graduate Women in Engineering Network (GWEN)

 Burla received her B.S. in Industrial and Systems Engineering from the University of Florida at Gainesville in 2019.
 Her PhD research is focused on deriving performance bounds for multi-objective simulation optimization algorithms.
 In her free time, she enjoys swimming, visiting springs and reading novels.

-Why GWEN is great
+Why the Grad WiE Network is great

-"GWEN is an extraordinary program that offers many opportunities for women graduate students such as networking with alumnae and fellow women graduate students along with the opportunity to grow professionally and personally.
+"The Grad WiE Network is an extraordinary program that offers many opportunities for women graduate students such as networking with alumnae and fellow women graduate students along with the opportunity to grow professionally and personally.
 It also provides a welcoming environment for women graduate students in any discipline of engineering which is extremely important especially in graduate school."

 |